RoryEvers/make_10/README.md

 #### Instructions

+The Instructions method resides within the welcome class and is called from the menu.
+Users can see  the rules of the game and are then presented with the menu again.

 #### Gem: TTY Prompt

+TTY prompt was included to control the menu function and also to take and control user input for the calculator.
+TTY prompt was a graceful solution to error handling by limiting user input to only valid selections on the menu and to valid characters for inputting numbers into the calculator.

 #### Calculator Version 1

+The first version of the calculator utilised the basic calculation methods that reside within the Operations class.
+The logic flow was to take four digits of input, and to run calculation using two at a time, which would generate a running total, until all four digits were used, at which point if the running total was equal to the goal (10) the calculator would print the equation utilising an array of strings with mathematical operators to insert.

+This calculator worked but was not DRY and was very inefficiently coded.
+The basic structure of utilising running totals and an array of operations and an array of digits was further utilised in version 2.

 #### Calculator Version 2

+Several attempts were made to improve the calculator.
+Investigations into recursion proved exciting but unachievable within the time frame provided.
+A stable version 2 came from utilising the core concepts of version 1, but redesigned as a single loop that would call itself after each calculation.
+This required a fundamental change to the way calculations were handled, by calling a single method to perform all mathematical operations at once, by passing four arguments in order to generate a string  once solutions were found to be able to print later, and to utilise a separate method to handle checking whether the running total equalled the goal.
+Version 2 also used terminal table to format the printing of results.
+A slight update to version 2 was found late in the development which removed the need to start with a running total of 0 (which required an extra loop of calculations e.g. 0 + 1 + 2 + 3 + 4 = 10), and instead to pass the first digit as the initial running total.

+Future versions will utilise recursion and remove the need for iteration.
+A core feature that will be required to completely solve the problem is a method that can generate valid patterns of parentheses, and can then call the calculator for each possibility, which will return the solution for printing, but with parentheses as required.
+This will require a calculator capable of solving patterns of 2 and 3 digits as necessary.
+This will be covered in phase 2 development.

+Future versions must also keep a tally of solutions found in order to let users know when there are no solutions found by printing the message "No solutions have been found".
+This tally will be useful for phase 3 plans.

 #### Gem: Artii

+Once the calculator was working and integrated into the other features the focus could switch to aesthetics.
+The welcome message utilises the gem Artii to display ascii text "Make 10".

 #### Gem: Terminal Table

+Solutions found by the calculator are pushed into a table format to aid legibility and add flourish.
+Future versions could attempt to style solutions in more extravagant ways including colour and movement.

 #### Gem: Colorize

+The gem Colorize was implemented for the logo "Make 10" in the welcome message and for headings on the instructions and get digits methods to let users know which feature they are using and improve the design of the site.

 #### Error Handling